ocaml-sf/learn-ocaml/docs/tutorials/step-5.md

 # Step 5: More about grading functions for functions

 ## Different grading functions for functions
-There are 2 main tests functions:
+There are 2 main grading functions:

 * `grade_function_<nb_args>_againt_solution`: the usual.
 Test the
   student code againt a given solution written in the `solution.ml`